directus/directus/docs/extensions/services/introduction.md

 ## Available Services

-Various services are available within Directus including `ItemsService`, `CollectionService`, `FilesService`.
+Various services are available within Directus including `ItemsService`, `CollectionsService`, `FilesService`.

 Services are available as part of an extension's `context`.
 It is common to destructure the specific service you need as shown below in an example of an [endpoint extension](/extensions/endpoints).